College of Communication > About > Centers & Initiatives > Center for Journalism Integrity & Excellence > About

 Now more than ever, media plays a critical role in our society.

 The Center for Journalism Integrity & Excellence (CJIE) promotes the highest ideals of journalism by preparing a new generation of journalists for careers in investigative reporting.
 Launched in 2016 by Carol Marin, Don Moseley and DePaul University’s College of Communication, the CJIE is a bridge between the academic and professional world.

 The Center for Journalism Integrity & Excellence:

 The Center for Journalism Integrity & Excellence hosts journalists as visiting fellows in the college.
-The CJIE fellow teaches a journalism course and engages with students about relevant topics in the industry, which exposes students to new insights beyond the classroom.
+CJIE fellows contribute to Advanced Reporting courses and engage with students about relevant topics in the industry, which exposes students to insights beyond the classroom.

 The DePaul Documentary Project (DDP) was an active initiative at DePaul University between 2003–2016.
 A precursor to the Center for Journalism Integrity & Excellence, the DDP gave interns an opportunity to go behind the scenes for both print and broadcast journalism to see how stories and news columns are developed and produced.

 DDP interns provided valuable research for projects that appeared on NBC5 News and in Carol Marin's columns in the Chicago Sun-Times.
 Students also accompanied Carol Marin and Don Moseley in the field as they gathered facts for stories.

 Past interns now have jobs in newspapers, television and public relations across the country.
 Much like the CJIE today, the DDP offered real-world experience in a professional setting that helped students reach their full potential as new journalists.